chbakouras/Better-Read-More/readme.txt

 This is particularly handy for a mobile site using pages with extrememly large content.
 This content will let you put a "more" link in the page and will then insert a javascript more button in the page itself which will show and hide the remainder of the content on the page.

-Can be used with any theme, including sites that use multiple themes for mobile/desktop.
+Can be used with any theme, including sites that use multiple themes for mobile/desktop and it works with <a href="http://wordpress.org/plugins/any-mobile-theme-switcher/">Any Mobile Theme Switcher</a>.

 == Installation ==